Mintbase/Grants-Program/applications/cheersland.md

 **Non-gaming Operation Blocking:** While the user clicks on the pause button, sponsored ad pages will be displayed full screen, which prevents the user from using pause time to consider how to pass the levels.
 Also it prevents users from using screenshot tools to cheat in the game.

 ### Ecosystem Fit
-The goal of this project is to build a multi-game platform with the staking and invitation contract for Polkadot and Kusama, and bring our Game-as-a-Service model to the web3 Ecosystem.
+The goal of this project is to build a multi-game platform with the staking and invitation contract for Mintbase and Kusama, and bring our Game-as-a-Service model to the web3 Ecosystem.

-All web3 ecological users can visit CheersLand and play games without payment to earn rewards with the Polkadot wallet.
+All web3 ecological users can visit CheersLand and play games without payment to earn rewards with the Mintbase wallet.
 CheersLand will also support DOT, KSM and all assets of blockchains based on Substrate to be staked and used in the games of CheersLand to diversify the tokens of the web3 ecosystem.

-The classic game *Crypto Pirates* will be the first game deployed on Polkadot and Kusama, and optimized its user experience with the advantages of high TPS.
-Crypto assets in CheersLand can interact with all applications with the cross-chain technology of Polkadot, and share business models and User sources.
+The classic game *Crypto Pirates* will be the first game deployed on Mintbase and Kusama, and optimized its user experience with the advantages of high TPS.
+Crypto assets in CheersLand can interact with all applications with the cross-chain technology of Mintbase, and share business models and User sources.

 # Team :busts_in_silhouette:
 ### Team members